rjbtech/RajkumarJogheeBhojan/index.md

  **  Designed and developed many Test Automation Frameworks (Hybrid/Modular/Keyword/BDD) from scratch and implemented in many                projects.
 Since 2007, has been associated to Test Automation / Digital Practice, Wipro Technologies.

- **  Designed and developed a couple of  Machine Learning models for business scenarios
+ **  Designed and developed a couple of  Machine Learning pilot models for business scenarios

  **  Has hands-on experience in Test Architecting, Planning, Developing Strategies, Framework Designing, Coding, Debugging and                implementing Automated Testing Projects.